You can assign an identifier (i.e., unique name) to a block or inline element using the

 |If you add additional anchors to a section title, make sure you also assign an explicit ID to that section.
 Otherwise, the start and end tags of the anchor element get caught up in the generated ID.|

 Remember that inline anchors are discovered where ever the macro substitution is applied (e.g., paragraph text).
 If text content doesn’t belong somewhere, neither does an inline anchor point.

 It’s possible to customize the text that will be used in the cross reference link (called

-If not defined, Asciidoctor does it best to find suitable text (the solution differs from case to case).
+If not defined, the AsciiDoc processor does it best to find suitable text (the solution differs from case to case).

 In case of an image, the image caption will be used.

 In case of a section header, the text of the section’s title will be used.

 To define the

 xreflabel, add it in the anchor definition right after the ID (separated by a comma).